woofers/react-chameleon-navbar/README.md

 Otherwise, the status bar will be set to `default` which is a grey status bar with black text.

-This is done to ensure that white text is not used over a bright color, which could lead to text which is difficult to read.

 Additionally, [apple-mobile-web-app-capable](https://developer.apple.com/library/archive/documentation/AppleApplications/Reference/SafariHTMLRef/Articles/MetaTags.html#//apple_ref/doc/uid/TP40008193-SW3) is also set which hides the address-bar.